liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-All operations that used the `Fields` class has been removed from the `StorageAdapter` interface.
+All operations that used the `Fields` class have been removed from the `StorageAdapter` interface.

 #### Who is affected?